 Super law requires that when formulating an investment strategy, trustees must have regard to diversification.
 Diversification relates to a consideration about the spread of different investments they might have – or ensuring they don’t end up with all their eggs in one basket.

-According to Bryan Ashenden, Head of Financial Literacy and Advocacy at BT Financial Group, one of the key benefits of diversification is that it can limit exposure to a single asset class – so a fall in one area may be offset by gains in another.
+According to Bryan Ashenden, Head of Financial Literacy and Advocacy at BT, one of the key benefits of diversification is that it can limit exposure to a single asset class – so a fall in one area may be offset by gains in another.

 2. Risk and return

 The risk involved with, and the likely return from, the investments are also important considerations, and really ties back into the issue of diversification of investment.